Is your super a perfect match for the life you love?

 Have you been a bit addicted to all things digital ever since you got your first tablet?
 When a smart watch or giant TV hits the shelves are you one of the first in line to upgrade?
 Of course, being an early adopter and staying connected in the 21st century isn’t cheap.

 Have you been to Paris and now want to go back again and again?
 And then there’s the rest of the world: waterfalls and deserts and ancient ruins and tropical beaches.
-So how do you wing your way to as many places as possible?
+It might not be an option again for a little while yet, but it can’t hurt to plan to wing your way to as many places as possible, as soon as it is possible.
 You’ll probably need at least two things: a passport and a healthy super balance.

 Will you have enough?